EducationMoney.com Homepage

 APPLICATION AND AWARD PROCESS:

-Pre-application Coordination: The standard application forms as furnished by the Federal agency and required by OMB Circular No. A-102 must be used for this program.
+Pre-application Coordination: An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+Environmental impact information is not required for this program.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.

 Award Procedure: The Department of Education notifies a successful applicant of its award.
 Actual negotiation and awarding of grants is done by the Department of Education's Office of Migrant Education staff.

-Renewals: Grants are awarded for up to 5 years.
-Renewals are subject to the availability of funds.
+Grants are awarded for up to 5 years.
+Renewals are subject to the availability of funds and recipient performance.

 ASSISTANCE CONSIDERATIONS: